Data Protection - Updated for the GDPR

 - the purpose of a Confidentiality Statement.

 Unit 4 – Information Security and Communication Policy

-The purpose of this unit is to help learners familiarise themselves with their organisation's Information Security and Communication Policy.
+The purpose of this unit is to help learners familiarize themselves with their organisation’s Information Security and Communication Policy.
 The GDPR course unit explains why all staff need to understand and comply with its requirements and that failure to do so could lead to disciplinary action.

 Topics covered include:

 - the purpose and requirements of an Information Management Policy